09u2h4n/PyAPKDownloader/README.md

-﻿# Apk Downloader Module Documentation
+﻿# Pyapks Module Documentation
-Apk Downloader is a Python module that allows you to download Android APK files using alternative sources such as Aptoide and ApkPure.
+Pyapks is a Python module that allows you to download Android APK files using alternative sources such as Aptoide and ApkPure.
 This documentation serves as a general introduction and may require customization for your specific use case.
 ## Installation 🚀
-You can install Apk Downloader using pip:
+You can install Pyapks using pip:

     pip install pyapks